Geodan/pg2b3dm/README.md

 ## Getting started

-See [getting started](getting_started.md) 3D Tiles from a 100 * 100 * 100 meter polyhedralsurface cube on Dam square Amsterdam.
+See [getting started](getting_started.md) for a tutorial to download 3D building data and convert/visualize 3D Tiles (Sibbe).

 For a dataprocessing workflow from CityGML to 3D Tiles using 3DCityDB v5 see [dataprocessing/dataprocessing_citygml](dataprocessing/dataprocessing_citygml.md).

+For a minimal example to create 3D Tiles from a 100 * 100 * 100 meter polyhedralsurface cube on Dam square Amsterdam see https://github.com/bertt/3dtiles_cube

 For 3D Tiles support in various clients see [3D Tiles client support](3dtiles_client_support.md).